Crowdys Hill School Curriculum

 What do pupils think they should be learning?

 We recently asked 68 pupils in key stage 3, what subjects they would like to study more often.
 Year 7, 8 and 9 were overwhelmingly positive about cookery and enrichment and wanted to have more time in these sessions.
 In enrichment pupils choose a new activity each term.
 This may be crafts, cheer leading, minecraft club, choir, bingo, jewellery, football, and modelling/ lego.

 In cookery pupils get the opportunity to cook tasty and easy meals, such as fish pie, pasta dishes and a variety of multicultural dishes, which they can take home (if they last the bus journey home).
 They also learn about safety aspects in the kitchen, and how to eat healthy diets on a budget.

-Swimming was popular in years 7 and 8, and we are very proud of our success in the swimming sessions, as nearly all children can swim by the time they have completed the sessions.
+Swimming is very popular and children in year 7 swim at a local swimming pool.
 Music was another popular choice for all years, as the music lead ensures that all lessons are relevant and practical so that all pupils can participate.
 Some of our pupils struggle with certain noises, and using instruments in a classroom can sound very loud, however they all seem to enjoy making musical noises.
 This teaches them about different types of music which they may not have heard before, and develops their self-esteem through finding music which can calm or energise them.

 Needless to say, our pupils wanted fewer academic lessons, and as many of our pupils have struggled with literacy and numeracy over the years this was not surprising.
 As pupils would not be able to access their favourite lessons without the expertise and dedication of our teachers building their literacy and numeracy skills, we will continue to provide excellent academic study along with the arts and practical subjects.